If you are reading this, you are probably couped up in your home, apartment, or wherever you have been forced to settle for a couple of months.

 The coronavirus has shifted the way we integrate digitally – more people are learning how to use video-conferencing and collaboration tools.

-One can only imagine the frustration people are going through to set up their home offices: installing/using software and the correct drivers for their devices.
+One can only imagine the frustration you are going through to set up your home offices.
+Installing/using software and the correct drivers for devices can get a little techy.

 Let’s be frank, nowadays, no ‘IT guy or gal’ in their right mind would risk, or be willing to pay house calls to help with these installations.
 You will, therefore, need to familiarise yourself with finding the right remote tech support or by watching Youtube videos to guide you along.
 Most cloud providers like Google have an online help site.
 Microsoft also has a great support site to help with basic office set up.